theresamaier/2022ws_do_tm/Blog_content.md

- The label **Iridium moment** has its origin from the late 1980s as the telecommunications giant motorola unfortunately made a serious strategic dumb decision due to incorrect assessments of future developments.
+ The label **Iridium moment** has its origin from the late 1980s as the telecommunications giant motorola unfortunately made a serious strategic bad decision due to incorrect assessments of future developments.
 Motorola recognized the coming boom in demand for cell phones, but underestimated the benefits of local radio towers.
 From Motorola's point of view, these were not sufficiently effective and were comparatively cost-intensive and limited to urban areas.
 They saw a great opportunity in the expansion of the satellite system and founded the company Iridium with the mission to provide mobile radio coverage all over the world.
 However, by the time the satellites were up and running, the assumptions on which the strategic decision to establish Iridium was based were no longer valid.
 By then, the range and performance of local radio towers had improved dramatically and costs had decreased.
 The use of linear Tools and trends from the past led Motorola to incorrectly predict an accelerating future and thus thus shaped the expression **Irdidium moment**.

  It is not rare that wrong strategic decisions are made on the basis of wrong assumptions and estimates.
 In particular, the rapid advancement of technology and thus the establishment of mobile devices has led to many miscalculations.